android-release-testing/android-release-playground/README.md

 # android-release-playground

-A mostly empty app used to test our release process.
+A mostly empty app used to test the android release process.

 To build an unsigned release APK, run: